El Rushbo, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, the blues, and yes, even the good times as well.

-I am Mr. Ecstatic, Mr. Laughing, Mr. Jocularity Rush Limbaugh behind the golden EIB microphone.
+I am Mr. Ecstatic, Mr. Laughing, Mr. Jocularity, Rush Limbaugh behind the Golden EIB microphone.

 You got him.

-Is that what is that what that means?
+Is that what that means?

 Okay.